mihirvala-crestdata/service-extensions/callouts/python/extproc/example/model_armor/README.md

     **Note**
     - When creating the callout instance, ensure that the appropriate Cloud API score is enabled for the Model Armor service in the "Security and Access" settings.
+    - Instance should have `Model Armor User` permission.
+Following are option to provide permission to instance.
+        - Create new service account for callout instance with required role and assign newly created service account to instance.
+(Recommended)
-    - Compute engine service account of project (ie. <PROJECT_NUMBER>-compute@developer.gserviceaccount.com) should have appropriate Model Armor permissions.
+        - Assign default compute engine service account of project (ie. <PROJECT_NUMBER>-compute@developer.gserviceaccount.com) to instance and update permission for service account with required model armor role.

 2. Configure Traffic Extension